 Tears are composed of a combination of water, oil, and mucus.
 Dryness occurs when the eyes fail to produce tears, the tears are not sufficient quality, or the tears evaporate from the eyes too quickly and fail to adequately moisturize them.
 Tears are an essential part of your eyes' function.
 Without a sufficient amount of tears, the eyes become red, irritated, and scratchy.
-Dr. Sean Lalin or Dr. Lee Angioletti can help treat the symptoms and causes of dry eye.
-If you are concerned you may have dry eyes, contact our Morristown practice today.
+Dr. Sean Lalin and Dr. Kruti Shah can help treat the symptoms and causes of dry eye.
+If you are concerned you may have dry eyes, contact our Morristown or Hackettstown practice today.

 Diagnosing Dry Eyes

 In some cases, your retinal specialist may be able to diagnose your dry eyes after listening to your symptoms or performing a simple exam.
 Your doctor may employ the Schirmer test, which uses a thin strip of filter paper to measure the amount of tears you are producing.